RistoBIn/international-website/src/pages/solutions/underwater-drones-and-robotics.md

 ---
 templateKey: solution-page-secondary
-title: Underwater Drones and Robotics
+title: Underwater drones & robotics
 seoDescription: >-
   SEALAB have a clear view that machine vision is an important enabling technology in robotics and unmanned vehicles, i.e. underwater drones.
-heading: Underwater Drones and Robotics
 priority: 2
+heading: Underwater drones & robotics
 description: >-
   SEALAB have a clear view that machine vision is an important enabling technology in robotics and unmanned vehicles.